codebar/tutorials/html/lesson1/tutorial.md

 ### Element: Paragraph `<p>`

-Putting content into a `<p>` tag will make it look like a paragraph.
+Putting content into a `<p>` tag will break you text up into paragraphs.
 This helps make the content of your page easier to read for the user.

-Add the following paragraph to your page body, after the `<h1>`:
+Add the following paragraph inside your `<body>` tag, after the `<h1>`:

 ```html
 <p>